mirrorctl/mirrorctlDocs/content/docs/reference/command/check/tls.md

 ---
-title: check tls
+title: tls
 weight: 4
 ---

 The `mirrorctl check tls` command checks a mirror's TLS configuration and capabilities.

+This command is helpful when you want to know what TLS versions and cipher suites are supported, as well as when you want to verify a server's certificate chain.

 ```bash
 mirrorctl check tls <mirror-id> [flags]
 ```

-This command is helpful when you want to know what TLS versions and cipher suites are supported, as well as when you want to verify a server's certificate chain.

 ## Usage